ace-wg/actors/draft-ietf-ace-actors.md

 ## Principal Level Actors {#pl}

 Our objective is that C and RS are under control of principals in the physical world, the Requesting Party (RqP) and the Resource Owner (RO) respectively.
-The principals decide about the security policies of their respective endpoints and belong to the same security domain.
+The principals decide about the security policies of their respective endpoints; each principal belongs to the same security domain as their endpoints.

 RqP is in charge of C, i.e. RqP specifies security policies for C, such as with whom C is allowed to communicate.
 By definition, C and RqP